francdoc/libximc/examples/testapp_C/README.txt

 	- install gcc compatible with CodeBlocks.

 * For Windows:
-	- to build and run the example, you need to use the Visual Studio 2013 environment.
+	- to build and run the example, you need to use the Visual Studio 2013.
 Make sure that Microsoft Visual C++ Redistributable Package 2013 is installed
 	- the library with dependencies is located in the ximc/winX folders.
 The following files are required for the example to work: libximc.dll , xibridge.dll
 	- to build and run the example, open the examples/teachapp_C/testapp_C.cbp project in CodeBlocks
 	- select Win32 or Win64 configuration
-	- build and run the application from the development environment
+	- build and run the application from the IDE

 Rus.